-Assessment Task: Social Skills Lesson
+Assessment Task 1: Social Skills Lesson

-SPECIFIC CRITERIA (-) &gt; (+) Understanding of social skills training and the key concepts involved understanding of the task and its relationship to relevant areas of theory, research and practice clarity and accuracy in use of key terms and concepts in social skills training Depth of planning in response to the task depth of understanding of key social skill training principles, concepts and issues explicitly raised during the course and in your follow up readings. depth of analysis of target audience and their strengths and r weaknesses clarity of objectives and rationale Structure and organization of lesson appropriateness of overall structure of lesson clarity and coherence of organisation, including use of section headings and summaries to enhance readability.
-Presentation of response according to appropriate academic and linguistic conventions clarity, consistency and appropriateness of the lesson clarity and consistency in presenting the lesson clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length GENERAL COMMENTS Lecturer Date the School of Education Learning and Teaching Committee.
+SPECIFIC CRITERIA (-) > (+) Understanding of social skills training and the key concepts involved understanding of the task and its relationship to relevant areas of theory, research and practice clarity and accuracy in use of key terms and concepts in social skills training Depth of planning in response to the task depth of understanding of key social skill training principles, concepts and issues explicitly raised during the course and in your follow up readings. depth of analysis of target audience and their strengths and weaknesses clarity of objectives and rationale Structure and organization of lesson appropriateness of overall structure of lesson clarity and coherence of organisation, including use of section headings and summaries to enhance readability.
+Presentation of response according to appropriate academic and linguistic conventions consistent use of APA 7th ed. for formatting, headings, citations, references clarity, consistency and appropriateness of the lesson clarity and consistency in presenting the lesson clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length GENERAL COMMENTS